Constant Rate Scheduling: A General Framework for Optimizing Diffusion Noise Schedule via Distributional Change: Introduction

-Diffusion models were originally proposed in the previous study \cite{nonequiliburium_thermodynamics}, and denoising diffusion probabilistic models (DDPMs) \cite{ddpm_original} demonstrate that diffusion models can achieve state-of-the-art performance in image generation.
-In diffusion models, two diffusion processes are defined using Markov chains, referred to as the forward process and reverse process.
-In the forward process, data are diffused by gradually adding Gaussian noise, until the probability distribution of diffused data becomes a Gaussian distribution.
-In the reverse process, data are generated from Gaussian noise by tracing the forward process in the reverse direction.
-Noise levels added to data at each step of the diffusion processes are hyperparameters and referred to as the noise schedule.
-We do not necessarily have to use a same noise schedule for training and sampling, and recent studies \cite{edm, vdmpp} have shown that using different noise schedules can lead to improved performance.
-Although diffusion models tend to perform well in terms of sample fidelity and mode coverage, they face the challenge of longer generation times due to the iterative function evaluations during sampling \cite{diffusion_gans}.
+Diffusion models were originally introduced in \citet{nonequiliburium_thermodynamics}, and denoising diffusion probabilistic models (DDPMs) \citep{ddpm_original} demonstrated that diffusion models can achieve state-of-the-art performance in image generation.
+A typical diffusion model consists of two Markovian processes: a forward process and a reverse process.
+The forward process gradually adds Gaussian noise to the input data, transforming its distribution toward a Gaussian.
+The reverse process aims to reconstruct data from Gaussian noise by tracing the forward process in the reverse direction.

+The noise levels applied at each step of these processes are treated as hyperparameters and are collectively referred to as the noise schedule.
+The noise schedule has a critical impact on both the quality and efficiency of training and sampling \citep{noise_effect}.
+Importantly, the schedules used during training and sampling do not have to be identical, and recent studies have shown that using different schedules for training and sampling can improve performance \citep{edm, vdmpp, improved_training_schedule}.
+However, designing effective noise schedules remains a non-trivial and largely empirical process.

+In this work, we propose a general framework for optimizing both training and sampling schedules by enforcing a constant rate of change in the probability distribution of diffused data throughout the diffusion process.
+We refer to this framework as constant rate scheduling (CRS).
+Since the reverse process is expected to accurately trace the forward process, the key motivation is to determine noise schedules that can enhance the traceability of the forward process .